melsagin/raisin/README.md

 During the data cleaning stage, there were outliers.
 To get rid of outliers, a filtering method was used for correction.

 ## Model Selection and Results
-In the model selection process, Logistic Regression, K-Nearest Neighbors, and Support Vector Machine machine learning models were evaluated.
-It was observed that these models successfully predicted grape varieties based on dataset features.
-Tests based on model success rates yielded high accuracy and precision.
+In the model selection process, Logistic Regression was applied due to the logarithmic relationship between variables and the binary nature of the predicted target variable (0 and 1).
+K-Nearest Neighbors was chosen because the data points exhibited close clustering, and Support Vector Machine was employed for its ability to create a hyperplane with a high margin to effectively separate the two classes.
+The models were tested with the highest accuracy rates, and with a random_state of 39, KNN achieved the highest performance with 88%, while SVM with 87% and LR with 86% closely followed other models.

+Based on these performance results, it can be observed that the utilized models demonstrated similar performance rates and successfully predicted grape varieties.